UWPCE-PythonCert/IntroToPython-2014/Syllabus.rst

 Each class will be broken down something like this:

 - 30 minutes talk
-- 30 minutes exercises
+- 25 minutes lab time

 - 5 minute lightning talk
-- 25 minutes talk
-- 30 minutes exercises

 - 5 minute lightning talk
+- 20 minutes talk
+- 30 minutes lab time

+- 5 minute lightning talk
+- 5 minute lightning talk
-- 25 minutes talk
+- 20 minutes talk
-- 30 minutes exercises
+- 30 minutes lab time

 (there will be no official breaks, but we should all feel free to move about during lab/exercise time)